jaredcantwell/hash-server/README.md

 ### Notes
  - This is my first Go app ever.
 I tried to keep it idiomatic Go (i.e. no mutexes).
 In the real world, I'd have to learn more to know if these are the best decisions or not.
+ - I implemented an AsyncHasherMutex that uses mutexes instead of channels too.
+This feels more straightforward, but I'm unsure if its "good" Go code.
+If the hasher were more complicated the locking coule get to the point that channels would start to make more sense.

 ### Improvements
  - Improve documentation for the REST API.
 I would love to use something like swagger, but that requires packages outside of the standard library.
 Regardless, since this provides an API, that API should be well documented somewhere that is ideally programatically accessbile and documented close to the code.